-Until the review is underway, and decisions are taken on a future operating model and any required workforce changes, it is unknown what the likely impact will be upon wider HCC staff receiving advice, guidance and support and wider service users/public.
-When the outcomes of the review are clearer either this EIA will be updated or further, more detailed EIAs will be undertaken at a later date, with appropriate consideration and action taken in respect of their findings.
+Until the Hampshire Broadband Programme, CCBS Business Support and CCBS Transformation teams have reviewed their cross-cutting and supporting functions, and decisions are taken on a future operating model and any required workforce changes, it is unknown what the likely impact will be upon relevant staff.
+Further, more detailed EIAs will be undertaken at a later date, with appropriate consideration and action taken in respect of their findings.